-Thank you for your interest in submitting a nomination to the Internet Hall of Fame!
-Nominations for the 2019 inductee class are now closed.
-The 2019 awards ceremony, where the next class of inductees will be announced, will be held in San José, Costa Rica, on 27 September.
-To receive further updates and information on the upcoming awards, please subscribe here to join our newsletter list, or follow us on Facebook or Twitter.
+Thank you for your interest in submitting a nomination to the Internet Hall of Fame.
+Nominations are currently closed.
+The most recent Internet Hall of Fame cohort was inducted in December 2021; a replay of the awards ceremony is available on Livestream.
+To receive updates and information on the next awards nomination period, please subscribe to our newsletter, or follow us on Facebook or Twitter.

 The Internet Hall of Fame recognizes a select group of visionaries, leaders, and luminaries who have made significant contributions to the development and advancement of the Internet.
 Read on to find out more about the nomination criteria and requirements.